nadrane/blog/content/_posts/optimizing-elasticsearch-score.md

 1. How often we interact with an entity
 2. How recently we've interacted with an entity

 It's important to know that most of the trucking organizations in our system have been worked with minimally.
 We needed a remove this noise from the search results.
-Phrased differently, if we regularly work with a particular `Great America Truckers` more than the other 1000 `Great America Truckers`, we want our partner to appear higher in the search results.
+Phrased differently, if we regularly work with a particular `Great America Truckers` more than the other 50 `Great America Truckers`, we want our partner to appear higher in the search results.

-Similarly, if we have recently interacted with an organization, there's a good chance we will need to interact with them in the future.
+Similarly, if we've recently interacted with an organization, there's a good chance we will need to interact with them in the future.
 For example, if we've just initiated a conversation with a new business partner, there's a good chance we will continue interacting with them regularly in the near-term.
 It's important, however, to consider the time since our last interaction.
 If we interacted with someone yesterday or the day before, it's very important for them to be ranked higher than an organization we interacted with 10 days ago.

 ## Getting the Data

-Both of these solutions require populating our database with information regarding how recently we've interacted with particular entities.
+Both of these strategies required populating our database with information regarding how recently we've interacted with particular entities.
 Fortunately, all of this can be done during the data ingestion phase when records are loaded in Elasticsearch.
 The only requirement is making sure to keep the information in Elasticsearch up to date with our PostgreSQL database

 The one challenge with this solution is that it requires augmenting our documents with special data regarding total interactions and recency of interactions.
 The huge advantage, however, is that it works seamlessly.
 We don't require there to be any special configuration when we begin working with a new partner.